vijay-karavadra/graph-rag/docs/get-started/index.md

----
-title: Overview
-jupyter: python3
-lightbox: auto
----
+# Get Started

 This page is an executable notebook demonstrating how to combine Graph Traversal and Vector Search using `langchain-graph-retriever` with `langchain`.

 ## Pre-requisites

-We assume you already have a working `langchain` installation, including an LLM and embedding model as well as a [supported vector store](/reference/Adapter.qmd).
+We assume you already have a working `langchain` installation, including an LLM and embedding model as well as a [supported vector store](./adapters.md).

 In that case, you only need to install `langchain-graph-retriever`: